ibm-cloud-docs/monitoring/troubleshoot.md

 ## Are you getting an error creating a capture?
 {: #troubleshoot-entry-1}

-You are trying to create a [capture file](/docs/services/Monitoring-with-Sysdig/captures.html#captures) for a host to analyze what happens in that host during a time frame.
+You are failing to create a [capture file](/docs/services/Monitoring-with-Sysdig/captures.html#captures) for a host in your infrastructure to analyze what is happening during a time frame.

 Description of the troubleshooting entry symptom.
 {: tsSymptoms}